 Retail Price: $14.95

-MGM’s transfers looks pretty good considering it is now nearly five years old.
-Hell up in Harlem is presented in an anamorphic widescreen that preserves the films original aspect ratio.
+MGM’s transfer looks pretty good considering it is now nearly five years old.
+And Hell Up in Harlem is presented in an anamorphic widescreen that preserves the films original aspect ratio.
 Grain is noticed and some of the wider angle shots lack the detail present in the rest of the film.
-Colors look spectacular as they faithfully represent the early 1970’s décor.
+Colors look spectacular as they faithfully represent the early 1970’s decor.

 This release comes with two audio options English and French language tracks which are presented here in a Dolby Digital mono.
 There a few minor instances where the audio fluctuates and outside of these minor occurrences the audio is crisp and easy to understand.
 The music and effects sound dynamic despite the limitations of the mono audio mix.
 French and Spanish subtitles have been included.